MTawhid7/creative-catalyst-engine/README.md

     *   Click the green play button.

 4.  **Trigger the Code:**
-    Send a request to your API.
+    Send a request to your API using `make run-client`.
 Execution will pause at your breakpoint.

 ---